gpu-governor/gpu-governor/README.md

 # Hi, i am GPU Governor
-i am a C and C++ developer interested in Computer Graphics and Systems programing. at the moment i program in C,C++,C# and Python.
+i am a C and C++ developer interested in Computer Graphics and Systems programing. at the moment i program in C, C++ ,C#, Python and a little bit of mips and 6502 assembly Language.

 - B.sc in Computer Science (2022 - present)

-if you are interested you can Download my Resume.pdf

 ## Contact Me